IFRCGo/ecv-toolkit/app/_action/action-14_en.md

 ### What you need to know

-- Breast milk is a clean, nutritious and cheap food for babies (see Action Tool 13).
+- Breast milk is a clean, nutritious and cheap food for babies (see Action Tool 13 <a class="crosslink" href="{% render_depth %}{% render_link action|13 %}"><i class="fas fa-external-link-alt" aria-hidden="true"></i></a>).
 It is the safest choice in emergencies when people may lack access to safe water and hygiene, a regular supply of food, income or a livelihood.
 -	Breastfeeding helps fight disease.
 In most circumstances, a mother should continue to breastfeed when she or her child is unwell.
 -	Stressed, malnourished and hungry mothers can still make enough milk to feed their babies.
 If milk flow stops, it may be possible to restart it with support and counselling.
 Other options may also be available, such as milk banks, wet nurses, etc.
 -	Use of Breast Milk Substitutes (BMS) and bottle feeding can increase the incidence of diarrhoea and death when bottles/teats are not adequately cleaned or sterilized, or the water used is dirty.
 Any distribution of artificial milk, cows’ milk or other animal milk, bottles or teats should be reported to the cluster or to another authority responsible for monitoring the WHO Code on Breast Milk Substitutes.